HackTheBox — Three

 ffuf -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-5000.txt \

-The AWS CLI’s --endpoint-url flag lets you redirect any S3 command to an arbitrary S3-compatible service.
-Combined with --no-sign-request (which skips authentication entirely), we can start querying this LocalStack instance without credentials.
+The AWS CLI’s --endpoint-url flag is the key tool here.
+It lets you point the CLI at any S3-compatible API, not just AWS proper.
+Combined with --no-sign-request (which skips credential signing entirely), we can interact with LocalStack without needing valid AWS keys.

 aws --endpoint-url=http://s3.thetoppers.htb s3 ls --no-sign-request